skip to content

 Research

-My research investigates the interval of geological time encompassing the origin and radiation of animals, between ~700-520 million years ago.
-Much of my previous work has explored fossils of the Ediacaran Period (635-541 million years ago), particularly the enigmatic Ediacaran macrobiota - a group of soft-bodied organisms with unusual body plans that may include some of the earliest members of extant animal groups.
+My research investigates the history of life during the interval of geological time encompassing the origin and radiation of animals, between ~750-485 million years ago.
+Much of my previous work has explored fossils of the Ediacaran Period (635-539 million years ago), particularly the enigmatic Ediacaran macrobiota - a group of soft-bodied organisms with unusual body plans that includes the earliest members of extant animal groups.
 In addition to examining aspects of Ediacaran palaeoecology and taxonomy, I attempt to better understand the biology of Ediacaran organisms by interpreting them within a palaeoenvironmental and geological context.
-This involves studies into taphonomy, ichnology, sedimentology and geochemistry, in a variety of field areas including Newfoundland (Canada), Brazil, and China.
-I ultimately hope to determine the causes and consequences of animal evolution, and the wider implications of these for understanding the interplay between evolution and the Earth System.
+This involves studies into fossil preservation, ichnology, sedimentology and geochemistry, in a variety of field areas including Newfoundland (Canada), Brazil, Namibia, Australia and China.
+I ultimately hope to determine the causes and consequences of animal diversification, and the interplay between animal evolution and the Earth System.

 Publications